 It’s almost impossible to see a Cillit Bang product without uttering their slogan “Bang!
 And the dirt is gone!” but that’s exactly what happens when you use their limescale remover.

+This powerful limescale remover is also designed to tackle soap scum and rust stains, so it’s a great all-around cleaner to have in your kitchen or bathroom.
 Mumsnet users particularly rate it on shower doors, especially when you use a scourer too.

 - Works on limescale, soap scum and rust

 - Only takes five minutes to work